-- 4. Cost Allocation: If an interregional project is proposed for Interregional CAP in the SCRTP and the SERTP, then the following methodology applies: - 4.1 Interregional Projects Proposed for Interregional Cost Allocation Purposes: For a transmission project to be considered for Interregional CAP within the SCRTP and the SERTP, the following criteria must be met: - A. The transmission project must be interregional in nature: - Be located in both the SCRTP and the SERTP region; - Interconnect to the transmission facilities of one or more SCRTP Transmission Providers and interconnect with the transmission facilities of one or more SERTP Sponsors; - Meet the qualification criteria for transmission projects potentially eligible to be included in the regional transmission plans for purposes of cost allocation in both the SCRTP and the SERTP, pursuant to their respective regional transmission planning processes. - B. On a case-by-case basis, the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP will consider a transmission project that does not satisfy all of the criteria specified in Section 4.1.A but: (i) meets the threshold criteria for a project proposed to be included in the regional transmission plan for purposes of cost allocation in only one of the two regions; (ii) would be located in both regions; and (iii) would be interconnected to the transmission facilities of one or more of the SCRTP Transmission Providers and interconnect with the transmission facilities of one or more of the SERTP Sponsors.
+- analysis of interregional projects identified pursuant to Sections 3.1 and 3.2.
+Projects proposed for Interregional CAP shall also be subject to the requirements of Section 4. - 4.
+Cost Allocation: If an interregional project is proposed for Interregional CAP in the SCRTP and the SERTP, then the following methodology applies: - 4.1 Interregional Projects Proposed for Interregional Cost Allocation Purposes: For a transmission project to be considered for Interregional CAP within the SCRTP and the SERTP, the following criteria must be met: - A. The transmission project must be interregional in nature: - o Be located in both the SCRTP and the SERTP region; - o Interconnect to transmission facilities in both the SERTP and SCRTP regions.
+The facilities to which the project is proposed to interconnect may be either existing transmission facilities or transmission projects included in the transmission plans that are currently under development; and - Meet the qualification criteria for transmission projects potentially eligible to be included in the regional transmission plans for purposes of cost allocation in both the SCRTP and the SERTP, pursuant to their respective regional transmission planning processes. - B. On a case-by-case basis, the Transmission Providers in the SCRTP and the public utility transmission providers in the SERTP will consider a transmission project that does not satisfy all of the criteria specified in Section 4.1.A but: (i) meets the threshold criteria for a project proposed to be included in the regional transmission plan for purposes of cost allocation in only one of the two regions; (ii) would be located in both regions; and (iii) would be interconnected to transmission facilities in both the SERTP and